Ask a doctor about a prescription for SITAGLIPTIN/METFORMIN KERN PHARMA 50 mg/1000 mg FILM-COATED TABLETS

 Frequent: swelling of hands or feet

-Some patients have experienced the following side effects during clinical studies while taking sitagliptin alone (one of the medicines contained in Sitagliptina/Metformina Kern Pharma) or during use after approval of this medicine or sitagliptin alone or with other diabetes medicines:
+Some patients have experienced the following adverse effects during clinical trials while taking sitagliptin alone (one of the medicines that contains Sitagliptina/Metformina Kern Pharma) or during use after approval of this medicine or sitagliptin alone or with other diabetes medicines:

-Frequent: low blood sugar, headache, upper respiratory tract infection, congestion or nasal mucus, and throat pain, arthritis, arm or leg pain
+Frequent: low blood sugar levels, headache, upper respiratory tract infection, congestion or nasal mucosity, and sore throat, arthrosis, pain in the arm or leg

-Rare (can affect up to 1 in 1,000 people): reduction in platelet count
+Rare (may affect up to 1 in 1,000 people): reduction in platelet count

-Unknown frequency: kidney problems (which sometimes require dialysis), vomiting, joint pain, muscle pain, back pain, interstitial lung disease, bullous pemphigoid (a type of blister on the skin)
+Frequency not known: kidney problems (which may require dialysis), vomiting, joint pain, muscle pain, back pain, interstitial lung disease, bullous pemphigoid (a type of skin blister)

 Very frequent: nausea, vomiting, diarrhea, stomach pain, and loss of appetite.
-These symptoms can appear when you start taking metformin and usually disappear
+These symptoms may appear when you start taking metformin and usually disappear

 Frequent: metallic taste

-Very rare: reduction of vitamin B12 levels, hepatitis (liver problem), urticaria, skin redness (rash) or itching
+Very rare: reduction in vitamin B12 levels, hepatitis (a liver problem), hives, skin redness (rash), or itching

 Store below 30°C.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at your local SIGRE collection point.At your usual pharmacy, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through drains or into the trash.
+Deposit the packaging and medicines you no longer need at the SIGRE Point of your usual pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

 Composition of Sitagliptina/Metformina Kern Pharma